-According to the 2015 UN Development Index, Niger is the poorest country in the world and one of many places where contaminated water kills innocent victims, most often infants and young children.
+According to the 2016 UN Development Index, Niger is the poorest country in the world, tied for last place with Central African Republic, and one of many places where contaminated water kills innocent victims, most often infants and young children.

 There is more to this sad story.
 The burden of getting water falls upon women and girls, who walk back-breaking miles every day to find water and carry it back to their villages.
 The result?
-Girls are not able to go to school, and women have no time to work to generate income for their families
+Girls are not able to go to school, and women have no time to work to generate income for their families.

 This doesn't have to happen.
 When we drill a well deep into the ground, lives are transformed instantly and dramatically.

-Child mortality is reduced by 70% in areas where we work.
+Child mortality is reduced by upwards of 70% in areas where we work.
 Girls receive an education.
 Women receive microfinance education, start small businesses, and are empowered by their accomplishments and contributions to the community.